Well, that’s frustrating. Here are a few reasons why you may have been charged on the wrong card:

-Amazon charge you when they dispatch your item(s), rather than when you placed your order.
+Amazon charges you when they dispatch your item(s), rather than when you placed your order.
 That means that you will be charged on the card that is selected in-app at the time of dispatch.

 In the event that the wrong card is charged, you can use Go Back in Time to change the card you paid on to another card in your Curve app.